Skip to main content

 }

 source_path must point inside the package folder.
-That rule keeps packages from reaching into random files on the machine.Stored bytes are good for:
+That rule keeps packages from reading random files on the machine.Stored bytes are good for:

 • Help text.